PacktPublishing/Node-Cookbook-3rd-Ed/1-Writing-Modules/content.md

 >
 > See <https://docs.npmjs.com/misc/config> for all possible `npm` configuration settings

-When we run `npm init` the answers to prompts are stored in an object, serialized as JSON and then saved to a newly created `package.json` in the current directory.
+When we run `npm init` the answers to prompts are stored in an object, serialized as JSON and then saved to a newly created `package.json` file in the current directory.

 ### There's More

 #### Reinitializing

 Sometimes additional meta data can be available after we've created a module.
-The classic scenario is when we initialize our module as a git repository and add a remote endpoint after creating the module.
+A typical scenario can arise when we initialize our module as a git repository and add a remote endpoint after creating the module.

 > ##### Git and GitHub  ![](../info.png)
 >